 - The Goblin Wood by Hilari Bell features an explicitly magical version of this; a bell that rings when a lie is told near it.
 This has its downsides, as indicated when its user is asked, "Are you sure this will work?"
 "Of course I'm sure—" Ding.
 Later, her captive turns the questions around on her, and in response to her Motive Rant asks whether her Actual Pacifist mother would appreciate the violent vengeance that has been taken for her murder.
 "If my mother was still alive, she'd be proud of me!"
 Ding.

-- In one of the Hitchhiker's Guide to the Galaxy books a witness is forced to tell the "whole truth" after being given too much truth serum.
+- In Life, the Universe and Everything, a witness is forced to tell the "whole truth" after being given too much truth serum.
 Sure enough, he begins spouting facts about everything the universe has to offer.
 It takes him several years.

 - The Heralds of Valdemar series has the Truth Spell, the only form of magic known to the Heralds between the death of Vanyel and Elspeth's becoming a Herald-Mage centuries later.
 The spell has two forms: The weaker form is a truth/lie indicator, the stronger form forces the target to tell the truth as they know it.

 - The Magic and Malice duology had a truth spell connected with a set of artifacts known as the Saltash Set.
 The spell used with the full set can compel a person to tell the truth.
 With an incomplete set of the artifacts, it just indicates whether the person is telling a lie or the truth (or if they're hiding part of the truth).

 - Forest Kingdom: In the Hawk & Fisher spinoff series' book 1, the suspects are questioned under a truth spell, which forces people to speak only truthful statements.
 This attempt to find out who committed two murders fails, due to the murders having been committed by two different people, each of whom could truthfully deny having killed both victims.